huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-friend-to-all-is-a-friend-to-none.md

 ---

-Be the someone else's friend who is always there—in good times and bad.
+Be the someone else’s friend who is always there—in good times and bad.
 Be the **Darkest Hour Friend (Foxhole/Yes Friend)**.

 ---